The name is actually Japanese (they also call it Igo sometimes); in Korea it's called Baduk and in China Weiqi (pronounced Wei-Chi).

 Go has very simple rules, but a complex strategy.
-It is some 3,000-4,000 years old and is very much a part of oriental culture.
-It has a history in the UK of nearly 100 years and continues to expand in popularity.
+It is 3,000-4,000 years old and very much a part of Oriental culture.
+It was brought to the UK nearly 100 years ago and continues to expand in popularity.

-Unfortunately the rules can often be badly described and hard to understand, especially on rule sheets sold with some Go sets - but don't let that put you off!
-If you don't know anything about the game then please click on the What is Go? link to learn a bit about the history of the game and how to play it.
+Unfortunately the rules can often be badly described and hard to understand, especially on rule sheets supplied with some Go sets - but do not let that put you off!
+Have a look at one of the introductions described on the right.

 If you are a Chess player you may be interested in a Chess-Go comparison.